Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 The Chugh interpolation method is based on finding the nearest grid point in each of the four quadrants with origin centered at the point where the interpolation is required.
 A plane is then fit through each combination of three quadrant grid points, and an interpolation is performed for each plane.
 This results in four interpolations, which are then averaged to obtain the final interpolated value at the desired point (Chugh, 1981).

-NOTE: if a grid point does not exist in each of the four quadrants around a sample point, then a secondary interpolation method must be used, for such sample locations.
+If a grid point does not exist in each of the four quadrants around a sample point, then a secondary interpolation method must be used, for such sample locations.
 See the note below about the secondary interpolation method.

 Local Thin Plate Spline